satra/OpenEvaluationArticle/OpenEvaluationArticle.rst

 Acknowledgements

-We would like to thank Fernando Perez for his helpful comments.
-Arno Klein would like to thank Deepanjana and Ellora, as well as the NIMH for their support via R01 grant MH084029.\ :sup:``[c] <#cmnt3>`_`\
+We would like to thank Fernando Perez, Yarik, JB, etc. for his helpful comments.
+Arno Klein would like to thank Deepanjana and Ellora, as well as the NIMH for their support via R01 grant
+MH084029.\ :sup:``[c] <#cmnt3>`_`\

 --------------